Cross-Impact of Order Flow Imbalance in Equity Markets: Forecasting future returns

-On the basis of one-minute-ahead return forecasts, we employ two common portfolio construction methods to evaluate the economic gains of the aforementioned predictive models.
+On the basis of return forecasts, we employ a portfolio construction method, proposed by \citet{chinco2019sparse}, to evaluate the economic gains of the aforementioned predictive models.

-\paragraph{Forecast-implied portfolio.} \citet{chinco2019sparse} propose a method for portfolio construction based on predicted returns from a specific forecasting model $F$, denoted as forecast-implied portfolio.
-The motivations can be summarized as follows.

-\begin{itemize} \item It only executes an order when the one-minute-ahead return forecast exceeds the bid-ask spread. \item It buys/sells more shares of the $i$-th stock when the absolute value of one-minute-ahead return forecast for $i$-th stock is higher. \item It buys/sells more shares of the $i$-th stock when the one-minute-ahead return forecasts for the $i$-th stock tend to be less volatile throughout the trading day. \end{itemize} This strategy allocates a fraction $w_{i, t}$ of its capital to the $i$-th stock, based on
+\paragraph{Forecast-implied portfolio.} For a specific forecasting model $F$, the motivations of portfolio construction can be summarized as follows. \begin{itemize} \item It only executes an order when the one-minute-ahead return forecast exceeds the bid-ask spread. \item It buys/sells more shares of the $i$-th stock when the absolute value of one-minute-ahead return forecast for $i$-th stock is higher. \item It buys/sells more shares of the $i$-th stock when the one-minute-ahead return forecasts for the $i$-th stock tend to be less volatile throughout the trading day. \end{itemize}